 Here is your assignment, should you decide to accept it (you ARE reading this, so I assume that you really want to play along; cue the Mission: Impossible! music!):

 1. Which of your known ancestors lived the shortest life?
 Consider only the last eight generations and those ancestors with known birth and death dates.
 Do you know the cause of death?
 Was there an obituary?
 How many children did s/he have?
 How did you figure this out?

-(3) Tell us about it in your own blog post, in a comment to this blog post, or in a post on Facebook.
+2. Write your own blog post, leave a comment on this post, or write something on Facebook.

 My ancestor with known birth and death dates with the shortest life is my great-great-grandfather Frederick Cleworth Dunstan, who is my paternal grandmother's maternal grandfather.
 He married Martha Winn October 18, 1858 in Manchester, Lancashire, England.
 He was born January 18, 1840 in Deansgate, Manchester, Lancashire, England and died September 21, 1873 in Hulme, Lancashire, England.
 His lifespan was 33 years, 8 months, and 3 days.

 His cause of death was chronic bronchitis for 11 months.
 I don't know of an obituary, and since the family was very poor, I consider it unlikely there was one (doesn't mean I'll stop looking, of course).

 Frederick and Martha Dunstan had six children that I know of, of whom four survived to adulthood.
 The youngest was my great-grandmother Jane Dunstan (1871–1954).

 I figured out the answer to Randy's question by recalling that for two previous Saturday Night Genealogy Fun challenges he had asked readers to determine their female and male ancestors' ages at death.
 All I had to do was find the two posts (from 2016) and look at the results I had computed then.